LinkedIn Invitations: All of Your Questions Answered

 If you’re like most professionals these days, you have a LinkedIn account.
 While it used to be primarily a job hunting site on steroids, these days LinkedIn is an important place to see and be seen.
 In addition, many sales professionals use LinkedIn to find, and reach out to, decision makers.
 To accomplish these goals, though, you need to grow your network.
 This means sending out, and receiving, LinkedIn invitations.

-Since LinkedIn invitations, and thus the connections that result from them, are the heart of what makes LinkedIn the world’s largest social network for professionals, understanding the potential for – and potentially dangers of – sending a LinkedIn invitation.
+Since LinkedIn invitations, and thus the connections that result from them, are the heart of what makes LinkedIn the world’s largest social network for professionals, it pays to understand both the potential and the potential dangers of sending one.
+This guide answers the most common questions, and if you want the bigger picture, start with my guide on how to get more connections on LinkedIn.

 What is a LinkedIn Invitation?